dev-jwel/JBNU-SDP/AI/README.md

 # AI server

-Only prototype has implemented.

 Install dependencies in `AI/requirements.txt` and `AI/src/chess-alpha-zero/requirements.txt`.

 Run this prototype by typing `./run.sh`.

-You may need to set host to `0.0.0.0` by using argument `--host 0.0.0.0`.

-You can use another port by using argument `--port YOUR-PORT`.
+You can use another port by using argument `--port YOUR-PORT` while default is `23456`.

 This script prints pid so you can kill this.